Nominations open next month for our 17th MTN Awards!

 Send your nominations in Word, PDF, Powerpoint or email format.
 Term sheets, data submissions and other supporting material, while not essential, are welcome.

-To make sure you’re on the guest list, please RSVP to firstname.lastname@example.org.
+Make sure your name is on the guest list – RSVP to email@example.com.

-mtn-i’s Annual MTN Awards reached their 15th anniversary last week with another record turnout and over GBP7,000 raised for children’s charities – all hosted by the voice of ABC’s Dancing with the Stars!
+mtn-i’s Annual MTN Awards reached their 16th anniversary last week with a fantastic turnout and GBP6,000 raised for children’s charities – all hosted by the voice of the UK National Lottery!

-Click here… to see all the evening’s images!
+Click here… to see all of the evening’s images!

-This year’s recognitions continued to range across private debt markets, embracing Euro PPs, Schuldscheine and Green Bonds as well as traditional MTN and structured notes.
+This year’s recognitions continued to range across private debt markets, embracing the year’s key themes (Green/SRI Debt, Schuldscheine, Covered Bonds, Bail-in Debt, Next-Generation Structuring, Post-Libor Products and Frontier FX), as well as traditional MTN and structured notes.

-Citi and HSBC were MTN and Private Placement Houses of the Year, respectively, while SEK scooped Issuer of the Year.
+Citi and HSBC were Cross-Border MTN and Private Placement Houses of the Year, respectively, while the World Bank scooped Issuer of the Year.

-Our Rising Stars, Deals of the Year, Investor Solutions and Power Performer (new this year!) categories spotlighted yet more entrepreneurial dealership, innovative structuring, investor discovery and intrepid issuing in MTN and private placement markets.
+In addition, our Rising Stars, Deals of the Year, Investor Solutions, Power Performer and Market Future categories spotlighted yet more entrepreneurial dealership, innovative structuring, investor discovery and intrepid issuing in MTN and private placement markets.

 Click here… to see all our award-winners!

-The generous donation of auction items and bidders on the night raised over GBP7,000 for two children’s charities.
+The generous donation of auction items and bidders on the night raised GBP6,000 for two children’s charities.

-CATs, the charity founded by ex-Dresdner MTN trader Daniel Lewi (now mtn-i’s business development manager), supports families and children affected by Tay-Sachs and Sandhoff disease.
+CATs, the charity founded by our business development manager, Daniel Lewi, supports families and children affected by Tay-Sachs and Sandhoff disease.